Send your enquiry.

 Is it OK to try to access a hidden part of a website that requires a username and password?

 Again, this offence is under section 1 of the Computer Misuse Act.
 Even if your attempt to access the website was unsuccessful.

 Is it OK to try to sell or use set-top boxes which allow someone to see sports and movies without paying a subscription to the rights holders here in the UK?

 In the past few years, boxes which allow you to view Sky Sports and Sky Movies channels without even having a Sky box have mushroomed in popularity.
-This has not gone unnoticed by the trade bodies who represent broadcasters like Sky, movie studios, and sports leagues.
+This has been noticed by the trade bodies that represent broadcasters like Sky, movie studios, and sports leagues.
 Under the new Digital Economy bill, sellers of UK boxes could face long sentences – up to 10 years.
-Users of the boxes too could have legal action brought against them.
+Users of the boxes, too, could have legal action brought against them.

-I’m a lifelong fan of a band and, together with other fans, we share files of rare unreleased studio recordings and concert recordings of the band.
+I’m a lifelong fan of a band and together with other fans, we share files of rare unreleased studio and concert recordings of the band.
 I have bought everything they’ve ever put out.
 Is that OK?

 Although the band and its record company will be grateful to you and the other people on your sharing platform that you have bought everything your favourite band has ever released.
 However, they will not be happy with sharing their rare recordings.
 Anything your favourite band produces, whether it’s released or not, is owned by them and their record company.
 The minute that it has been produced.
 The recording is also protected by copyright.

 If you have been accused of any cyber-related crime, you should seek legal advice from Ashmans Solicitors as soon as possible.
+You may have unwittingly gotten attention from the investigations from Operation Venetic and need the advice of our EncroChat Solicitors.
 You can call us on 0333 009 6275.
 We are available to take your call 24 hours a day, 7 days a week.